johnandreopoulos/prodify-app/README.md

-# Productivity Plus
+# Prodify App

-**Productivity Plus** is an innovative Android application designed to enhance user productivity by providing essential information and organizational tools.
+**ProdifyApp** is an innovative Android application designed to enhance user productivity by providing essential information and organizational tools.

 ## Features